Senior Lecturer in Small Animal Medicine

 Canine and feline liver and pancreas disease

 Penny Watson’s research focuses on liver and pancreas disease in dogs and cats, particularly chronic disease and fibrosis.
 There is a strong focus on comparative pathology and identifying the relevance to humans as well as small animals.
 Her work on canine chronic pancreatitis, in collaboration with Prof Michael Herrtage and pathologists in Cambridge (Tim Scase, Aude Roulois and Fernando Constantino-Casas) and Glasgow and funded by BSAVA Petsavers, has defined the prevalence of lesions at post mortem and breed-related differences in pancreatic pathology which suggest differences in aetiology between breeds.
 Concurrent clinical studies funded by the Pet Plan Charitable Trust identified the same breed relationships and showed the importance of chronic pancreatitis in causing clinical disease in dogs.
 Initial work in English Cocker spaniels suggest a disease similar to autoimmune chronic pancreatitis in humans.
 Ongoing studies in English Cocker spaniels, in collaboration with Fernando Constantino-Casas at Cambridge and Professor Michael Day at Bristol are investigating whether their disease is similar to human IgG4+ related disease.
-Genetic studies are also ongoing in the breed with Julien Bazelle (clinical resident), David Sargan and Jesus Aguirre-Hernandez.
+Genetic studies are also ongoing in the breed with Julien Bazelle (clinical resident - residency completed 2013), David Sargan and Jesus Aguirre-Hernandez.

 Chronic hepatitis in dogs is another key research focus.
 Dr Nick Bexfield’s PhD funded by the Wellcome Trust and co-supervised by Penny Watson with Prof Jon Heeney and Laurence Tiley investigated the potential role of novel viruses in the disease and also described breed-related hepatitis in the English Springer Spaniel (ESS).
 Novel methods of viral discovery have so far failed to find a convincing aetiological agent.
 Nick also demonstrated that the recently described canine hepacivirus does not appear to be associated with chronic hepatitis in dogs and has shown an association between the dog leukocyte antigen and chronic hepatitis in the ESS.
 Ongoing work continues to investigate the genetics of the disease in the ESS and to try to identify the cause with the help and support of the breed health co-ordinators.